lovell/sharp/docs/api.md

 Do not process input images where the number of pixels (width * height) exceeds this limit.

-`pixels` is the integral Number of pixels, with a value between 1 and the default 268402689 (0x3FFF * 0x3FFF).
+`pixels` is either an integral Number of pixels, with a value between 1 and the default 268402689 (0x3FFF * 0x3FFF) or a boolean. `false` will disable checking while `true` will revert to the default limit.

 ### Resizing